dcc7/Project1/README.md

 # README - Everything F1

 ## Summary
 This project aims to build a web application, using Ruby on Rails.
 Everything F1 - is a web application where users can join and subscribe to communities to discuss F1 related matters.
+This project was built in approximately one week as part of the software engineering immersive program at General Assembly.

 ## Technologies Used